 As the spark ignites the air/fuel mixture, the colder side electrode tends to “quench” the flame.
 To combat quenching, some spark plug manufacturers cut a “U” or “V” shaped channel into the “spark receiving” surface of the side electrode.
 The larger channeled area reduces quenching and allows the flame to grow more quickly.
 Other manufacturers split the end of the side electrode to reduce the flame’s contact with the side electrode and allow the flame to shoot straight down into the cylinder.

 Are these channeled electrodes the best spark plugs you can buy?
 There’s no industry-wide consensus on whether these designs work better, but if channeled spark plugs make sense to you, buy them.
 They’ll perform at least as well as a non-channeled plug, if not better.

-Always replace spark plugs before the recommended service interval.
-Waiting until the full service cycle could cause them to seize to the cylinder head, making removal difficult.
-In addition, the wear that occurs during the last 20% of a spark plug’s life will cost you far more in reduced gas mileage than the cost of a new set of plugs.
+Always replace spark plugs at the recommended service interval.
+Waiting until later could cause them to seize to the cylinder head, making removal much more difficult.
+In addition, the wear that occurs past the end of a spark plug’s recommended life will cost you far more in reduced gas mileage than the cost of a new set of plugs.